Jungle prinia

 The jungle prinia (Prinia sylvatica) is a small passerine bird, a warbler in the family Cisticolidae.

 Distribution and habitat

-This prinia is a resident breeder in Bangladesh and India, far southwestern Nepal and Sri Lanka, typically found in dry open grassland, open woodland, scrub and sometimes gardens.
+This prinia is a resident breeder in Bangladesh and India, far south-western Nepal, and Sri Lanka, typically found in dry open grassland, open woodland, scrub and sometimes gardens.

 Description

 These 15 cm long warblers have short rounded wings, a longish tail, strong legs and a short black bill.
 In breeding plumage, adults are grey-brown above, with a short white supercilium and warmer brown rump.
 There are rufous fringes on the closed wings and white edges to the tail.
 Underparts are whitish-buff.
 The sexes are identical except that the male has a blacker bill and mouth in the breeding season.